Skip to content

 Above image credit: asapkenya.com

-Something I think all wheelers are guilty of in their early days is thinking “I’ve got a four-wheel-drive, I can tackle anything now!”, and pulling off the tarmac onto a 4WD track to crack on with the track on tire pressures still set for the roads.
+Something many wheelers are guilty of in their early days is thinking “I’ve got a four-wheel-drive, I can tackle anything now!”, and pulling off the tarmac onto a 4WD track to crack on with the track on tire pressures still set for the roads.
 At best, this makes for a rough, bumpy ride, and a lot of needless spinning of your wheels.
-At worst you’ll get yourself stuck and potentially need a rescue.
+At worst you’ll get yourself stuck and need a rescuing.

 Having the knowledge and tools to manipulate your tire pressures for the conditions ahead is game-changing; there’s no other way to describe it.
 If I had a stock four-wheel-drive and had to pick a single off-roading accessory, it would be an air compressor (and tire deflator, pressure gauge, etc.)